 Dr Alvergne is Associate Professor in Biocultural Anthropology and a Fellow of Harris Manchester College.
-She is an evolutionary ecologist by training and her research focuses on understanding diversity in reproductive and health decision-making.
-She teaches courses in quantitative methods, the anthropology of diseases and evolution in health and medicine.
+She has trained in human evolutionary ecology and her research focuses on understanding diversity in reproductive and health decision-making.
+She is affiliated with the medical anthropology programme and teaches courses in quantitative methods, the anthropology of diseases and evolution in health and medicine.

 Tel: +44 (0)1865 284946

 - Alvergne, Faurie & Jenkinson (Forthcoming) Evolutionary thinking in medicine: from research to policy and practice.
 Springer.

 - Alvergne (2015) Evolutionary Medicine.
 International Encyclopedia of the Social and Behavioral Sciences, 2nd edn.

 - Alvergne & Lummaa (2014) Ecological variation in wealth-fertility relationships in Mongolia: the central theoretical problem of sociobiology not a problem after all?
 Proceedings of the Royal Society of London B. 281 (1796), 20141733

 - Alvergne, Lawson, Gurmu, Clarke, Mace (2013).
 Fertility, parental investment and the early adoption of modern contraception in Ethiopia.
 American Journal of Human Biology 25:107-15

 - Alvergne, Gurmu, Mace (2011).
 Social transmission and the adoption of modern contraception in rural Ethiopia.
 Plos One 6:e22515